takama/caldera/README.md

 - Container SSL certificates integration for using a secure client
 - Integration of the package manager
 - Versioning automation

+### Features of the command line utility Caldera

+- Using of configuration file that contains your saved preferences for a new boilerplate service
+- Interactive mode to select preferred features for a new service
+- Using of CLI flags to create new service quickly

 ## Requirements